Deaf Women’s Lives|

 The combined effect of these three Deaf women’s stories, despite the variation in their experiences, reveals the common thread that weaves through the lives of all deaf individuals.

 Bainy Cyrus is a counselor for mainstreamed deaf and disabled students in Tidewater, VA.

 Eileen Katz teaches sign language to twelfth graders at a hearing girls’ yeshiva and tells Jewish stories to a senior citizen Deaf club in Brooklyn, NY.

 Celeste Cheyney has worked for nearly 40 years as a teacher at J47, the American Sign Language and English school, and as a mentor for new teachers in various programs for people who are hard of hearing in New York City, NY.

-Frances M. Parsons is retired Associate Professor of History of Art, and Coordinator of International Collections, Gallaudet University, Washington, DC.
+Frances M. Parsons was an associate professor of History of Art, and coordinator of International Collections at Gallaudet University.

 ISBN 978-1-56368-321-3, 6 x 9 paperback, 272 pages, photographs